GilDaniel/CMD-Tic-Tac-Toe/README.md

 # CMD-Tic-Tac-Toe
-Simple Tic-Tack-Toe game, made for learnig c++ on Codeacademy.
+Simple Tic-Tac-Toe game, made for learnig c++ on Codeacademy.